Skip to content

 salmon index -t transcripts.fa -i salmon_index -p 16

-Quantify from FASTQ reads (reads mode, -i) or from a transcriptome BAM (alignment mode, -a).
+Quantify from FASTQ reads (reads mode, -i), from a transcriptome BAM (alignment mode, -a), or from a RAD file of mappings (RAD mode, --rad).

 OptionDescription